devoncarew/simple_lint_rules/wiki/Kernel-Operational-Semantics.md

+# Kernel Operational Semantics

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 The small-step operational semantics of Dart Kernel is given by an abstract machine in the style of the CEK machine.
 The machine is defined by a single step transition function where each step of the machine starts in a configuration and deterministically gives a next configuration.
 There are several different configurations defined below.

 _x_ ranges over variables, &rho; ranges over environments, _K_ ranges over expression continuations, _A_ ranges over application continuations, _E_ ranges over expressions, _S_ ranges over statements, _V_ ranges over values.